Shop the best Amazon Prime fashion and luggage deals ahead of Black Friday 2022

 ►Sign up for Amazon Prime: Qualify for up to 50% off now

-Here are our top ten favorite Amazon Prime fashion deals you can shop today, including woven pajama pants, one of the best T-shirt bras we’ve tested and more.
+Here are our top ten favorite Amazon Prime fashion deals you can shop today, including one of Ugg's most popular slippers, one of the best T-shirt bras we’ve tested and more.
 Plus, score major savings on the viral "Amazon coat" from Orolay, which our tester—and Oprah—loves.

 Under Armour Men's Tech 2.0 1/2 Zip Long Sleeve from $15.98 (Save up to 24.02)